 The Coway has a no frills, clean interface.
 A number of buttons on the top of the unit let you cycle through fan speeds, turn the ionizer on and off, and set a 1, 4, or 8 hour off timer.
 Its fan settings include low, medium, high, and eco.
-It also includes a built-in air quality meter, so you can set the fan speed to auto and let the purifier ramp up and down as the surrounding air quality changes.
+It also includes a built-in air quality meter, so you can set the fan speed to auto and let the purifier ramp up and down as the surrounding air quality dictates.
 We found this air quality monitor to be the most accurate of any in our selection.
-Where other models with built-in air quality meters often failed to react to increases in air pollutant, the Coway always increased its fan noise at predictable intervals, according to our own air quality meters.
+Where other models with built-in air quality meters often failed to react to increases in air pollutants, the Coway always increased its fan speed when our external air quality meter indicated an increase in airborne particles.
 At 12.7 pounds the Coway isn't particularly light, but it has some nice carrying handles that make it fairly easy to move around.

 The Coway received an average score of 5 out of 10 in our operating cost testing.
 Given its high performance, we still feel this cost is worth it, but there are definitely more economical models out there.

 The Coway was actually one of the most efficient models in our testing, using only 0.01 kWh of electricity per hour of operation.
 This factors out to about $5.26 per year in most homes.
 However, its replacement filters are somewhat pricey and we typically found them for $60, though sometimes cheaper options are available.
 The best replacement packs come with one HEPA filter and two carbon filters, which are enough to last for one year according to manufacturer recommendations.
 Its list price of $230 is also a bit above average, so you have to pay a little more upfront.